saecki/zig-grep/paper/paper.typ

     doSomething(.{ .a = 21 });
 ```]
-The same is also true for enums and tagged unions.
-When the type is known, the name of the enum can be omitted and only the variant needs to written out:
+The same is also true for `enum`s and tagged unions.
+When the type is known, the name of the `enum` can be omitted and only the variant needs to written out:
 #sourcecode[```zig
     enum Bar {
         One,